DSpace/RestContract/scripts/index-discovery.md

 <!-- TOC -->
 ## What it does?

-The Index-Discovery script interacts with the Discovery Solr search index in DSpace.
+The index-discovery script interacts with the Discovery Solr search index in DSpace.
 Depending on the parameters passed, the script adds, removes, updates, or rebuilds the search index.

 ## When we use it?

-The Index-Discovery script is used to update the Discovery Solr search index in DSpace.
+The index-discovery script is used to update the Discovery Solr search index in DSpace.
 The script allows for adding, removing, updating, and rebuilding the search index.

 ## How it Works?

-The Index-Discovery script updates the Discovery Solr search index in DSpace.
+The index-discovery script updates the Discovery Solr search index in DSpace.
 The script queries the DSpace database to identify the items, collections, or communities that need to be added, updated, or removed from the index, and then performs the corresponding operations on the index.

 ## Parameters:

-The following parameters are available for the Index-Discovery script:
+The following parameters are available for the index-discovery script:

 | Parameter                     | Description                                                                                 |
 |-------------------------------|---------------------------------------------------------------------------------------------|